HumanDynamics/openbadge-hub/README.md

 #### Style

-We use predominantly `camelCase`, however callback functions, particualrily those for promises, are to be `snake_case`.
+We use predominantly `camelCase`, however callback functions, particularly those for promises, are to be `snake_case`.

 Committed files should pass jshint and be `atom-beautify`'d.